 3. Make extra super contributions

 If you choose to make extra super contributions you can save money on your tax payments.
 Extra contributions into your super are typically taxed at a rate of 15%, this means if you earn more than $37,000 the tax rate is lower than your marginal tax rate.
+There are limits on how much you can contribute in this way and once your money is in super you generally can’t access it until you retire.
 See more information from the Australian Government on contribution caps and thresholds.

 4. Understand salary sacrificing